NoContact Sales Guide

 - identify the wheel base (measuring distances)

-This is why REMO does not measure LIVE CASTER. - MEASUREMENT TRACKING:
+- LIVE MEASUREMENTS: REMO lasers DO NOT MEASURE ROTATION (steering) This is why REMO does not measure LIVE CASTER.

-REMO ONLY automatically follows the lifter up and down if the alignment is done on a Corghi lifter, whereas the NoContact does the same with ANY LIFTER.
+- MEASUREMENT TRACKING: REMO ONLY automatically follows the lifter up and down if the alignment is done on a Corghi lifter, whereas the NoContact does the same with ANY LIFTER.

 - STICKERS (NoContact) vs LASER (Remo):